isar/isar/docs/docs/indexes.md

 | 24  | Simon  | 4   |
 | 30  | Audrey | 7   |

-The generated composite index contains all persons sorted by their age and then by their name.
+The generated composite index contains all persons sorted by their age their name.

-Composite indexes are great if you want to create efficient queries that are sorted by multiple properties.
+Composite indexes are great if you want to create efficient queries sorted by multiple properties.
 They also enable advanced where clauses with multiple properties:

 ```dart
 final result = await isar.where()